 ||✓ Raw honey to taste, (optional)

-- Place the almonds in a bowl and cover them in an inch of water.
+- Place the almonds in a bowl large enough for them to spread out and cover them in water, making sure they’re completely submerged.

 - Soak the almonds overnight for up to two days.
 They will become plump as they absorb water.
 When soaking, you can cover the container with a cloth or place it in the refrigerator.
 Rule of thumb: longer soaking time creates creamier milk.

 - Drain the water from the bowl and then rinse the almonds thoroughly under cool running water.
 You’ll know they’re soaked correctly when they feel squishy when pinched.

 - Place the almonds in a blender and pour in 2 cups of water.